lkq1220/paper-note/113-a-low-power-wide-area-network-information-monitoring-system-by-combining-nb-iot-and-lora.md

     - receive and process data
     - store the data in a database
 - User
+    - access and download the data through HTTPS protoco

 ![](/assets/wholeSystem.jpg)
 ##### 3.1 Hardware Design of the System